whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 including the `snakemake` pipelining software, and you will have a set of 10 fastq files named in the format `ERR[xxxxxx]_[1|2].fastq.gz`.
 And you will also have downloaded the *P.falciparum* reference sequence, `Pf3D7_v3.fa.gz` - we recommend putting this in its own folder, say `data/reference/`.

 **Challenge.**  Write a snakemake pipeline that processes these reads.
-Your pipeline should:
+Here are some points to consider.

-* Take in a set of fastq read files named by accessions as described above.
+* Your pipeline should start with the set of fastq read files named by accessions as described in the [introduction](Introduction.md).
 To keep things well-organised, it's a good idea to keep these in a subdirectory, so they will look something like this:

 ```
    data/reads/ERR377582_1.fastq.gz